BarlowR/LeafLite/README.md

 # leaflite

 The [Leaf](https://github.com/DangerMonkeys/leaf) vario is a rad hardware platform for a paragliding variometer.
-This repository is a stripped down rewrite of software stack with a focused feature-set.
+This repository is a stripped down rewrite of software stack with a more minimal feature-set.

 Features:
 * IGC logging